Queen's baton holder faces deportation

 Financial support

-The Home Office case is based around the fact that Mr Darku's Ghana-born father Joseph spent several years living in Holland while his son remained in Scotland.
+Mr Darku's Ghana-born father Joseph spent several years living in Holland while his son remained in Scotland.

-He has now returned to Edinburgh and insists he continues to support his son financially - a claim which the Home Office refutes.
+He has now returned to Edinburgh and insists he continues to support his son financially.

 Denzel Darku's MSP Neil Bibby is backing his fight to stay.